Shop RNIB Donate now

 The epithelium is the thin outermost layer of the cornea.
 It is a barrier protecting the rest of the cornea and the inside of the eye from foreign bodies, such as grit, and from infections.
 The epithelium is filled with tiny nerve endings that make the cornea very sensitive to touch.
 The epithelium also provides an extremely smooth surface, which is essential for good vision.

-A common symptom of corneal dystrophies that affect the epithelium is a painful “foreign body” sensation, which can feel like there is something in your eye.
-This can occur if there is a change in the cornea which disturbs the epithelium.
+A common symptom of corneal dystrophies that affect the epithelium is a painful “foreign body” sensation.
+This can feel like there is something in your eye.
+It can occur if there is a change in the cornea which disturbs the epithelium.

 If the surface epithelial layer breaks down, the sensitive nerve endings become exposed, causing a foreign body sensation.
 This breakdown of the corneal surface is known as an “erosion” and causes a similar feeling to when an eyelash or a piece of grit gets into the eye, but in some cases can be a lot more painful.